Title IX of the Education Amendments of 1972

 What/Who are mandated reporters?

-Under Title IX, anyone with supervisory responsibility is considered a responsible employee who must report sexual misconduct to the Title IX Coordinator.
-Responsible employees include faculty, administrators (deans), coaches, residence hall directors and RLAs, campus safety officers, human resources personnel, and any staff who supervise students or employees.
+Mandated reporters are employees who are not designated a confidential resource.
+They must report sexual harassment to the Title IX Coordinator.
+Mandated reporters include faculty, administrators (deans), coaches, residence hall directors and RLAs, campus safety officers, human resources personnel, and any staff who supervise students or employees.

 What are confidential resources?

 Confidential resources are people who are not required to report misconduct.
 These resources for Lawrence are counselors, health care providers, ministers, sexual assault crisis centers, campus advocate and our designated faculty/staff confidential resources.

 Anyone who has experienced sexual assault is encouraged to speak with one of these sources as soon as possible.

 Title IX regulations require institutions to “ensure that Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process, receive training on the definition of sexual harassment in § 106.30, the scope of the recipient's education program or activity, how to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable, and how to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.”
 34 C.F.R. § 106.45(b)(1)(iii).
 These regulations also required that the university post “all materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process” on our website.
 34 C.F.R. § 106.45(b)(10)(i)(D).

 Below, you will find all materials used to train our grievance process administrators.
 Please be aware that the materials listed below may be protected by copyright and should not be copied or used in any way without the permission of the creating entity.

 Title IX Coordinator